Kalyankumarpulapaka/project-name-frontend/README.md

-# Proxima: Advanced Project Management Application
+# Simple Project Management Application

 Proxima leverages the MERN stack to deliver a sophisticated project management solution.
 It empowers users to effortlessly create, update, and delete projects, ensuring centralized information management for enhanced productivity.